panManfredini/lit-element-effector/README.md

 - Safe: makes a copy of the store into the custom element.
 - Built with best practices in mind.

+**/!\ currently there is an [issue](https://github.com/panManfredini/lit-element-effector/issues/2) with ts-loader, but rollup and standalone webpack work.**

 # Usage

 ```ts